cardillan/mindcode/ROADMAP.markdown

 # Small or internal improvements

+* Function inliner: when inlining an out-of-line function, replace the return variable for the call being inlined with a normal temporary variable to allow further optimizations.
 * Create a documentation about diagnosing and resolving syntax errors, duplicate it into a discussion
 * Handling syntax errors - web & command line apps:
   * Display message and link to the discussion, prompt users to ask for help if stuck